 A brush killer with triplocyr or 2,4D with dicamba may be sufficient to kill the plant after repeated applications.
 This will be a several season battle, as the plant may return the next growing period with a vengeance.
 How to get rid of kudzu for certain in one season?
-Your best option is a systemic herbicide much like glyphosate.
+Your best option is a systemic herbicide.
 You will need to spray after mowing in summer with a 5% solution mixed with a surfactant for complete plant contact.

 If chemical applications are not your thing, it seems you will have to use only mechanical pulling and cutting and live with the results.
 Overgrazing kudzu with goats seems to bring some natural control and it provides excellent nutritional value.
 The cut stems left to compost into the soil help fix nitrogen since the plant is a legume.

 If all else fails, embrace the plant.
 It makes excellent material for basket weaving, or you can make flour from the roots and add the leaves to recipes.
 There is even an old time recipe for kudzu medicine to help end alcoholism.
 Whatever method you choose, remember kudzu vine control is a battle you will need to be persistent on unless you want kudzu salad every day of your life.